- How wp-cron works?

 site C — at 00:03

-So, there would be 3 commands which you add to your crontab will look like:
+So, there are 3 commands which you need to add to your crontab:

 wget -O /dev/null http://siteA.com/publishing.php